ericjiminy/Calculator-in-Java/README.md

 # Java-Calculator

-A simple calculator in Java based off Google's browser calculator and Apple's iPhone calculator.
+A simple calculator in Java based on Google's browser calculator and Apple's iPhone calculator.

 The calculator works by taking in a first number, an operator, and a second number,